gdad-s-river/gdad-s-river.github.io/_posts/2017-01-01-goodbye-sapient.md

 Madhav, and all other SMEs who helped us learn a lot during the training, our achievements, whatever they are, would not have been possible without you people, at all.

-Shadul, for being ever confident, and eloquent fella about what he wanted to communicate, and with style!
+Shardul, for being ever confident, and eloquent fella about what he wanted to communicate, and with style!

 My June XT Batch, Bangalore wouldn't have been what it is without you peeps.
 I owe my time in Bangalore's awesomeness to you.
 I've to write a separate post for you like I did after the end of training.